Metronomo-xyz/user_similarity_near_calculator/README.md

 To store similarity module use MongoDB.

-You have to run MongoDB server and provide its host, port, database and collection to the module in `config.env` file
+You have to run MongoDB server and provide its host, port, database and collection to the module in `.env` file

 ## Running from the source code